Force over Distance: Chapter 18

 Young sent him a burst of mental irritation and did his best to wall off his deeper thoughts while he worked the problem.

 Young could spike the guy’s gears, no problem.
-But once he’d done that—he was pretty sure he had no access to whatever fine-grained control Rush had used to take his fingers through a scale.
-The man had been so subtle about it that Young hadn’t gotten even a sense of exertion from the guy.
-He was pretty sure, based on what he could see of their link, that Rush had powered the movement.
-The energy and impetus for that little fingering job had come straight from the scientist.
+But, once he’d done that, he was pretty sure he had no access to whatever fine-grained control Rush’d used to take his fingers through a scale.
+The energy and impetus for that little fingering job had come from the scientist.
 Young had merely allowed it to play out through the instrument of his hand.

 The same thing had happened on the Obelisk Planet, more or less.